 For instance, founders who are motivated by financial success or their ability to trust their gut and take initiative tend to have a higher chance of success as entrepreneurs.
 But remember, the score is a measure of what motivates you – not your skills or competencies – and it takes all kinds to make a strong founder team.

 There are nine business factors that investors will want to explore more deeply before investing in a startup.
 These include the strength of the founder team, the specifics of your business model, the traction you’ve achieved, your understanding of the competition and factors related to your specific industry.
 Other factors include your plans and projections, your tech and other assets, the risks associated with your business or industry and your wider team of advisers and employees.

 The relative importance of each factor varies depending on the growth stage of the business but those who can effectively communicate across each of these areas will have a better chance of success.
-We’ve discussed these investibility factors in greater detail on our blog.

 When we talk to founders, many admit that they are concerned about protecting their intellectual property and business ideas.
 While we understand why founders might feel this way, the reality is that you will gain much more from discussing your ideas with others who might be able to help than you stand to lose.